patrdatacleanseAI/health-coaching-analysis-Patrick-Casimir/README.md

 To avoid inflating results:

-- A **LEFT JOIN** was used when merging biomarker outcomes
+- A 'LEFT JOIN' was used when merging biomarker outcomes
-- Members without a follow-up reading were **retained in the dataset**
+- Members without a follow-up reading were retained in the dataset'.
-- These members were treated as **"No Improvement"**
+- These members were treated as 'No Improvement'.

-This conservative approach follows an **intent-to-treat principle**, ensuring ROI is not overstated due to missing data.
+This conservative approach follows an 'intent-to-treat principle', ensuring ROI is not overstated due to missing data.

 3. Chronological Alignment Across Datasets